Environment variables

 1. If COOLNAME_DATA_DIR is defined and not empty, and the directory exists, it is used.

-2. If COOLNAME_DATA_MODULE is defined and not empty, it is used.
+2. If COOLNAME_DATA_MODULE is defined and not empty, it is imported and used.